HOUSE POINTS CHAMPIONS 2021-22: HIGHAMS

 1 or 2 service points to be awarded to students who contribute to the well-being of the school community, e.g. voluntarily picking up other people’s litter.

 Girls who put in consistent effort over a long period of time (eg half-termly 3; termly 5).

 Consistent effort in attending a club, team, music or activity

 Students to be awarded up to 5 points for such commitment. (may also be recommended to staff by Sixth Formers running the activity)

 Students who volunteer to help out at open evenings

 A number of events are held throughout the year in which the Houses compete against each other.
 Among the most popular are House Drama and House Sports (see tabs).
 Another popular event is:

 The Five Penny Race

 The rules are too complicated to explain and it has to be seen to be believed.
 It is held annually in aid of leukaemia and lymphoma research in memory of Kim Holdstock, a pupil at the school who sadly passed away from the condition in 1988.
 The event takes place at lunchtime in early October.
-In 2018 £2,309 was raised in just over half an hour.
-Since the competition commenced it has raised over £46,000.
+In 2018 a record was set when £2,309 was raised in just over half an hour.
+Since the competition commenced it has raised over £47,000.